awesomemotive/gravity-forms-help-scout-search/readme.txt

 == Changelog ==

+= 3.0.2, July 7, 2016

+* Fix: Next page shown before search results are added to the page
+* Fix: Search could be bypassed by entering enter key
+* Tweak: Plugin now loaded on plugins_loaded
+* Tweak: Added JS browser events
+* Tweak: Added a loading icon when search is processing

 = 3.0.1, June 28, 2016 =
 * Fixed: Search no longer worked when clicking "back" on an AJAX form with multiple pages